-The analysis of the data was done with a view to deciding if the criteria for the specifications of the measurement model were met in order to ascertain for appropriateness for further study.
-Indicator loadings were analysed at first as a measure of the model.
-Measured items that failed fulfill the least permissible load of 0.50 were discarded (Ahmad, Zulkurnain & Khairushalimi, 2016).
+The analysis of the data was done to decide if the criteria for the specifications of the measurement model were met to ascertain appropriateness for further studies.
+Indicator loadings were analyzed at first as a measure of the model.
+Measured items that failed to fulfill the least permissible load of 0.50 were discarded (Ahmad, Zulkurnain & Khairushalimi, 2016).
 Meeting the least permissible loading requirement means that at least 50 percent of the variance of the indicators is explained by the construct, thereby providing acceptable item reliability.
 The final model of analysis for the study was collected.
-A pictorial view of latent variables used for the present study is given in Figure 1
+A pictorial view of latent variables used for the present study is given in Figure 1.